 Practice Tools for Success

 TXCIN’s technology allows our participating members to review laboratory results, medical and pharmacy claims in real-time to identify Beneficiaries with select health conditions and apply a series of evidence-based rules criteria to identify gaps in patient care; patient adherence to clinical therapies; patient safety issues; unnecessary services and treatment patterns.
-It will also allow the ACO to incorporate risk assessment, care plan and demographic information to identify Beneficiary preferences to account for individual patient circumstances.
+It will also allow the physicians care plan and demographic information to identify Beneficiary preferences to account for individual patient circumstances.

 Beneficiary and Community Involvement